NSRABLA

 SALAL (Gaultheria shallon) |

 Understory native shrub with edible black fruit growing in clusters.
-Blueberry sized berries were a staple food of Northwest Coastal Indians.
-Can be eaten fresh, cooked and dried.
+Blueberry sized berries are a traditional staple food of Northwest Coastal Indians.
+Can be eaten fresh, cooked, or dried.
 Salal makes an excellent jelly.
 Stems with large evergreen leaves used in floral arrangements.
 In sun, will be about 2 ft. tall; in shade up to 6 ft.
 Zone 7-9. |

 |